Our hot tub ideas are just what you need if you're wondering how to create the perfect garden retreat.

 This stunning (and 2020 BISHTA (opens in new tab) award-winning) example is particularly enticing with its circular surrounding stonework and twinkling lights illuminating the nearby tree.

-16. Surround with stone
+20. Surround with stone

 It also works beautifully surrounding a hot tub, and can provide a useful ledge to sit on or place a drink.
 Opt for smooth but non-slip kinds, for safety precautions.

 What is the best base for a hot tub?